Sport in China: Basketball

-Basketball is the largest spectator sport in China.
+In 2018, 21% of Chinese people said that basketball is their favorite sport.
 China hosted the 2019 FIBA Basketball World Cup.

 The game was introduced to China by American YMCA workers in 1896, just five years after Canadian-American James Naismith invented basketball in 1891 while working for the YMCA Training School in Springfield, Massachusetts.

 Since Yao Ming's 2002 arrival in the NBA, basketball has become increasingly more popular.
 According to the Chinese Basketball Association, there is a record number of around 300 million active basketball players in China.

 China's first professional team was started in Shenyang and sponsored by the Anshan Steel Company.
 The CBA was established in 1995, and by 2008 it had expanded to 18 teams.

 The fact that the United States is starting to notice Chinese players after Yao Ming's success (compared to Wang Zhizhi and Mengke Bateer), and young CBA players such as Yi Jianlian and Sun Yue entering the NBA are a testament to basketball's increasing popularity.
-In 2008, Sun Yue became the latest Chinese to join the NBA by signing with the Los Angeles Lakers to a two-year contract.
+In 2008, Sun Yue became another Chinese to join the NBA by signing with the Los Angeles Lakers to a two-year contract.

-Bodybuilding

-Bodybuilding was introduced to China in the 1930s, before being banned in 1953 and making a reappearance in 1983 when the ban was officially lifted.